-Once the water has invaded a MacBook, the user must turn off the MacBook and not turn it on for 48 hours.
-The user can then try to place it in the tent position to get rid of the water.
+Once the water has invaded a MacBook, you must turn off the MacBook and not turn it on for 48 hours.
+You should then try to place it in the tent position to get rid of the water.
 If it turns on then there’s still hope.
-If not, then the Apple Service center would be the user’s best bet.
+If not, then the Apple Service center would be your best bet.

 - How to Fix a Water Damaged MacBook

 - Unplug All the Peripherals Connected to Your MacBook